Organize training runs with MLflow experiments

 View experiments

 Each experiment that you have access to appears on the experiments page.
 From this page, you can view any experiment.
-Click on an experiment name to display the experiment page.
+Click on an experiment name to display the experiment details page.

-Additional ways to access the experiment page:
+Additional ways to access the experiment details page:

 To search for experiments, type text in the Filter experiments field and press Enter or click the magnifying glass icon.
 The experiment list changes to show only those experiments that contain the search text in the Name, Created by, Location, or Description column.

-The experiment page lists all runs associated with the experiment.
+The experiment details page lists all runs associated with the experiment.
 From the table, you can open the run page for any run associated with the experiment by clicking its Run Name.
 The Source column gives you access to the notebook version that created the run.
 You can also search and filter runs by metrics or parameter settings.

 View workspace experiment